nightroman/FarNet/PowerShellFar/README.md

 [Menu commands](#command-console-dialog)

 This dialog is started from panels by `[F11] \ PowerShellFar \ Invoke commands`.
+To start by scripts, call `$Psf.StartCommandConsole()`.

-It is the genuine console with the prompt dialog at the bottom.
+It is a realistic console with the prompt dialog at the bottom.
 The prompt is shown repeatedly after each command.
 Command output is written to the console.

-**Prompt**

-Like in the PowerShell console, the command prompt is defined by the function `prompt`, either default or custom in the profile. `prompt` normally returns text.
-It can use `Write-Host` for colors but this text is printed before the command line.
+The prompt is not modal, you may switch to other windows.

 **Keys and actions:**